-Secondly, employers might reorganize employees desk near to exist to prevent wasted times during walking out of building.
-Furthermore, companies might add balcony an each floor in order to create smoking zones.
+Secondly, employers might reorganise employees desk near to exist to prevent wasted times during walking out of the building.
+Furthermore, companies might add a balcony on each floor in order to create smoking zones.
 This idea might be useful for employees, but I this solution might create massive expenses during construction.
-Moreover, some companies like "Google" allow their employees to work without defined desks and this give mobility to employees.
+Moreover, some companies like "Google" allow their employees to work without defined desks and this gives mobility to employees.
 This might be a solution without spending any to avoid wasted times for smokers.
 Lastly, there might be a program to deter employees from smoking while giving them chance to smoke during work hours.
-For instance, employees who joined the program quits smoking, completes program successfully and they receive incentives such as bonus cash or company points.
-This solution has benefits to each side and it could be used for betterment of life and working standard.
+For instance, employees who joined the program quits smoking, completes the program successfully and they receive incentives such as bonus cash or company points.
+This solution has benefits to each side and it could be used for the betterment of life and working standard.

 [by Demir Olmezses]